KasperKL1/KasperKL1.github.io/_posts/2024-04-01-Assignment2.markdown

         <h1>Interactive hourly plot</h1>
 </header>

 Now, let's look at the total counts for this crime type, for each hour, for each year.
 Select a couple of years to get a visual comparison between two years.
 For example, if you select 2003 and 2017 you can see a clear decrease in total counts.
-Important to notice that the extremely high count at hour 0 might be due to an error in the way that the data is registered by the policemen.
+Important to notice that the extremely high count at hour 0 might be due to an error in the way that the data is registered by the police.

 <div style="display: flex; justify-content: center;">
     <embed